towerindustries/saintcon23/README.md

 # SaintCon 2023 - Cloud Automation with Terraform
 ## David Thurm: @packetmonster
 ## Introduction
 This repository contains the code and instructions for the Intro to Cloud Automation with Terraform workshop.
-This workshop will cover the basics thru moderately advanced of Terraform and how to use it to automate the creation of cloud resources.
-We will be using AWS as our cloud provider for this workshop, but the concepts can be applied to other cloud providers as well.
+This workshop will cover the basics thru moderately advanced Terraform.
+We will be using AWS as our cloud provider, but the concepts can be applied to other cloud providers as well.

 ## Prerequisites -- To be done **BEFORE** the day of class
 * AWS Account